DigitalState/Platform/platform/documentation/environments/lab/index.md

 > cd Platform
 ```

-### 3. Boot the platform container
+### 3. Boot the Platform container

-Run the following command to boot the platform container:
+Run the following command to boot the Platform container:

 ```
 > docker-compose up -d